jimmyycodes/Frugal-Finder/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+### Environment Variable

+In order to run the app fully, you will need an environment variable.
+Please contact any of us to receive this. (please expand. is this only for developers or for TAs playing with the android build too?)

 ## How to test the app

 ### locally